29P/Schwassmann–Wachmann

 Comet 29P/Schwassmann–Wachmann, also known as Schwassmann–Wachmann 1, was discovered on November 15, 1927, by Arnold Schwassmann and Arno Arthur Wachmann at the Hamburg Observatory in Bergedorf, Germany.
+The comet will next come to opposition on 12 March 2026, and then come to aphelion on 30 September 2026.

+Discovery

 It was discovered photographically, when the comet was in outburst and the magnitude was about 13.
 Precovery images of the comet from March 4, 1902, were found in 1931 and showed the comet at 12th magnitude.

+Orbit and physical properties

+The comet reached its most recent perihelion on March 7, 2019.
+It also came to its last opposition in late December 2022.